spycos/dropper/Readme.md

 > __Dropper__ inherits from __Stream__, then you can use it in the way you __already__ use other streams
 > ( _pausing_, _resuming_, _writing_.. ) .

-> It simply _"slows down"_ or _"bufferizes"_ incoming data packets, depending on whether
+> It simply _"divides"_ or _"bufferizes"_ incoming data packets, depending on whether
 > the received packet is smaller or larger than its own capacity.

 ---------